 The leadership skills that Mr. Terry learned on the football field would eventually translate into every aspect of his life.
 He earned his B.B.A. in 1938.
 He was employed by Procter & Gamble until World War II broke out.
 He was 26 years old, starting a career in Kansas City, and taking care of a wife and two young children.
 In 1943, Mr. Terry decided to join the U.S. Navy.
 On his application, as his reason for joining, he wrote, “I am applying because I think my country now needs men like myself.”
 He listed hunting, golf, boxing, and football as activities that could have a bearing on his placement.

 Mr. Terry and his vessel became part of the fleet that invaded the Philippines, where he watched General Douglas MacArthur wade ashore and fulfill his famous vow to return.
-A couple of days later, Mr. Terry’s PT Boat was involved in the Battle of Leyte Gulf, the largest sea battle in history and a battle in which PT Boats like Mr. Terry’s courageously took on huge Japanese warships.
+A couple of days later, Mr. Terry’s PT Boat was involved in the Battle of Leyte Gulf, the largest sea battle in history.
+A battle in which PT Boats, like Mr. Terry’s, courageously took on huge Japanese warships.
 Mr. Terry recalled making radar contact with the sizable enemy vessels: